 These are professional, in-depth audio courses from our National Book Award nominated writer, Harvey Stanbrough.
 These courses are for writers who are serious about the craft.
 They’re based on the more popular writing seminars Harvey taught for 30 years.

-The current course topics include Writing Realistic Dialogue, Creating Realistic Characters, Writing Effective Dialect, Writing Narrative, Point of View, Writerly Sins, Writing Great Beginnings, Writing Flash Fiction, Writing Poetry, Poetry Techniques for the Fictionist, and Book Marketing.
+The current course topics include Writing Realistic Dialogue, Creating Realistic Characters, Writing Effective Dialect, Writing Narrative, Point of View, Writerly Sins, Writing Great Beginnings, Writing Flash Fiction, Writing Poetry, Poetry Techniques for the Fictionist, and Writing Off Into the Dark.
 Here are the Complete Course Descriptions.

 Once you’ve paid for a course, you can listen to it at your own pace and come back as often as you like.
 Each course consists of a few to several professional-quality audio sessions, and each audio session is 10 to 15 minutes long.
 Some courses have handouts.
 I will email those to participants as they sign up.

 1. EMAIL firstname.lastname@example.org (please put Audio Course Series in the subject line) and provide the following information:

 - Name of course(s) you are signing up for.

 - If you want to pay by credit card, let me know that and I’ll send you a PayPal invoice.

 - To pay with your PayPal account, send the fee to email@example.com.

 - To pay via credit card, email us and we’ll send you a PayPal invoice.
 (You don’t have to have a PayPal account to pay via PayPal with a credit card.)

 - To pay by personal check, make your check payable to Mona Stanbrough and mail it to PO Box 604, Saint David AZ 85630-0604.